Portrait of Giovanna Tornabuoni: Analysis

 Portrait of Giovanna Tornabuoni has been extensively studied.
 It has been x-rayed as well as analyzed with ultra-violet, infra-red, and cross-section techniques.
 Through these analyses it was found that the painting was created with a brush underdrawing.
 There are several differences between the underdrawing and the final painting, including the positioning of the hands and the included accessories.
 The hands were initially held higher, but were lowered in the finished piece into a less assertive position.
 The necklace Giovanna is wearing in the final portrait was originally a string of beads and featured a different pendant.
 The other accessories in the background were not present in the underdrawing.
 Ghirlandaio also modified the hair styling and the curves of the figure's body.
 Overall the final portrait was more idealized than the original underdrawing.

-Original Location
+Provenance

 The portrait was originally placed in the camera del palcho d'oro (Italian for the chamber with the golden beams) in Lorenzo Tornabuoni's suite in the Tornabuoni palace.
 The presence of the portrait in a public space of the palace commemorated Giovanna's death.
 During this time, portraits of deceased individuals served to record lineage, exemplify important figures, and commemorate loved ones.
 This portrait likely presented Giovanna as an exemplary figure in the Tornabuoni palace.